Unlisted Driver Protection

 If more unlisted driver crashes occur, the cost of this protection will continue to increase.

-What is the financial consequence if an unlisted driver causes a crash in my car?
+What is the financial penalty if an unlisted driver causes a crash in my car?

 *to a maximum of $5,000